-In the Mattie Carter case, the trust operated active ranch operations, and the trustee hired a ranch manager (who was not a trustee).
+(2) Activities of Non-Trustee Agents of Trust Constituted Trust Material Participation, Mattie K. Carter Trust v.
+U.S. A 2003 federal district court was the first to address in a reported case what activities can qualify as material participation under the passive loss rules for trusts and estates.
+The Mattie K. Carter Trust v.
+U.S., 256 F. Supp.2d 536 (N.D.
+Tex.
+2003).
+In the Carter Trust case, the trust operated active ranch operations, and the trustee hired a ranch manager (who was not a trustee).
 The IRS maintained that was not material participation for the trust because the trustee individually did not materially participate.
 The taxpayer maintained that, analogous to a closely held C corporation (see footnote 3 of the opinion), it could only participate in an activity through its fiduciaries, agents, and employees and that the activities of employees and agents of the trust should be included.
 The District Court sided with the taxpayer, concluding that material participation should be determined by reference to all persons who conducted the business on the trust's behalf, including employees as well as the trustee.
-The court reasoned that measuring the trust's participation by reference only to the trustee "finds no support within the plain meaning of the statue.
+Participation is tested by the activities of the trust itself, which necessarily entails an assessment of the activities of those who labor on the ranch, or otherwise in furtherance of the ranch business, on behalf of the trust.
+Section 469 states that "a taxpayer" is treated as materially participating in a business if "its" activities in pursuit of that business are regular, continuous, and substantial. §469(h)(1).
+The court reasoned that measuring the trust's participation by reference only to the trustee "finds no support within the plain meaning of the statute.
 Such a contention is arbitrary, subverts common sense, and attempts to create ambiguity where there is none."
 The court observed that no regulations are on point, but "the absence of regulations and case law does not manufacture statutory ambiguity."
-The court acknowledged that it had studied the "snippet of legislative history IRS supplied" (including the Senate Finance Committee Report) as well as a footnote in the Joint Committee on Taxation's General Explanation of the Tax Reform Act of 1986, at 242 n.33, but the opinion concludes that "the court only resorts to legislative history were the statutory language is unclear, ... which, ... is not the case here."
-Mattie K. Carter Trust v.
-United States, 256 F. Supp.2d 536 (N.D.
-Tex.
-2003).
+The court acknowledged that it had studied the "snippet of legislative history IRS supplied" (including the Senate Finance Committee Report) as well as a footnote in the Joint Committee on Taxation's General Explanation of the Tax Reform Act of 1986, at 242 n.33, but the opinion concludes that "the court only resorts to legislative history where the statutory language is unclear, ... which, ... is not the case here."